 ‘It is incredibly potent.
 From my previous visit to Hayle I found it a run-of-the-mill, standard Cornish town.
 During (and after) the experience I feel as though I have discovered my own familiar connections.
 The town feels three-dimensional, or somehow more solid, now I have heard these stories, memories and seen the photos.
-I wasn’t expecting such a strong reaction but walking back once the app had finished I told my friend ‘I feel at home here now’
+I wasn’t expecting such a strong reaction but walking back once the app had finished I told my friend ‘I feel at home here now.’

-To increase the connection to landscape for others, a stronger link with the location that encourages the story the present could be trialled.
-Many mentioned the ‘black steps’ scene in Minnie’s Story it placed them in the same spot as Minnie’s grandmother:
+To increase the connection to landscape for others, a stronger link with the location that encourages associating the story with the present could be trialled.
+Many mentioned the ‘black steps’ scene in Minnie’s Story because it placed them in the same spot as Minnie’s grandmother:

-‘The really interesting parts were where the audio directly related to the location you were in’
+‘The really interesting parts were where the audio directly related to the location you were in.’

 Using oral history recordings from an archive created before an app was dreamed of meant that the detail needed for exact locatedness, of mentioning something still visible that could link the story to the present, was not recorded.
 Without viewpoints, one relies more heavily on ‘earpoints’ (Myers 2010: 59; Myers 2011: 70).
-From feedback it can be said that deep listening cuts off the physical world for some participants which results in a more passive immersion such as that experienced while watching a film, reading a book or listening to a radio play a disconnection from location.
-Until phone development allows more while physically , rather than needing to ‘stop and interact’ (Marshall and Tennent in Robinson et al 2015:98) verbal cues that draw participant’s attention to ‘viewpoints’ are needed to bring the present physical world into focus.
+From feedback it can be said that deep listening cuts off the physical world for some participants, which results in a more passive immersion such as that experienced while watching a film, reading a book or listening to a radio play – a disconnection from location.
+Until mobile phone development allows more mobility while physically moving, rather than needing to ‘stop and interact’ (Marshall and Tennent in Robinson et al 2015:98), verbal cues that draw participant’s attention to ‘viewpoints’ are needed to bring the present physical world into focus.
 With faces up, eyes looking around, women might feel safer.
 Reid (2013) encourages interviews done on location so that description of place is included.

 The recent landscape change in Hayle and the controversies around it were not articulated in the app but were appreciated by those introduced to the site before trying the app.
 More content that bridges the gap between past and present could pull faces up away from the screen or users out of deep thought to look for clues.
 Expert voices in the app could have been encouraged (more) to speak from a personal perspective.
 Being spoken to rather than chatted with disrupted an intimate immersive experience for some.
 Interactivity might increase a connection to landscape.
-By uploading their own stories (unfortunately not yet possible in Hayle due to network connections), participants place themselves within the experience and landscape.
+By uploading their own stories (unfortunately, not yet possible in Hayle due to network connections), participants place themselves within the experience and landscape.
 Co-authoring from those familiar with the landscape would build on the original work deepening the layers of the Merz app.

-Comparing how the app stands up to an initial aim, awareness of history to encourage more careful town planning and land stewardship, Haylearea residents’ words:
+Comparing how the app stands up to an initial aim, increasing awareness of history to encourage more careful town planning and land stewardship, it could be useful to review Hayle-area residents’ words:

-‘Thinking about the past, particularly North Quay and how busy it was, gave me goose bumps’
+‘Thinking about the past, particularly North Quay and how busy it was, gave me goose bumps.’

-‘Hayle is an area that needs developing, hopefully this can be done sympathetically incorporating its historical industrial past’
+‘Hayle is an area that needs developing, hopefully this can be done sympathetically incorporating its historical industrial past.’

-‘I grew to appreciate more what Hayle represented to people long ago [and it] meant more to me than before’
+‘I grew to appreciate more what Hayle represented to people long ago [and it] meant more to me than before.’

-The walk has made me feel closer to the area having walked those places before but without the stories’
+‘The walk has made me feel closer to the area having walked those places before but without the stories.’

-‘Made me appreciate more about where I live Hayle’
+‘Made me appreciate more about where I live [Hayle].’

-‘Reaffirmed my love of Hayle’
+‘Reaffirmed my love of Hayle.’